 The Most Important Facts About Degenerative Arthritis

-In this post, you’ll learn everything you need to know about this type of arthritis – what it is, its signs and symptoms, causes, how it’s diagnosed, how it differs from rheumatoid arthritis, and all the treatment options.
+Read on to discover more about this type of arthritis, its signs and symptoms, causes, how it’s diagnosed, osteoarthritis prevention, how it differs from rheumatoid arthritis, and all the treatment options.

 What Is Degenerative Arthritis?

 Osteoarthritis is, more specifically, a degenerative disease due to the biochemical degradation of the hyaline cartilage in the joints.
-Today, it’s thought that degenerative arthritis is affected not only by the parts of the cartilage forming the joint but also the rest of the joint, including the bone under the cartilage and the synovium (connective tissue that lines the inner surface of the joint).
+Today, it’s thought that osteoarthritis is affected by the parts of the cartilage forming the joint and the rest of the joint, including the bone under the cartilage and the synovium (the connective tissue that lines the inner surface of the joint).

 In the case of degenerative arthritis of the spine, the growth of bones (so-called osteophytes or spurs) may occur in an effort of your body to stabilize the joint.
 These spurs can be particularly painful if they affect the spine’s joints, meaning the spurs can press the roots of the spinal nerves.